-Our Governing Body consists of seven foundation Governors who are appointed to act by the Diocese.
-We have two elected parent governors, one elected teacher governor and one representative from the local political parties.
+Our Governing Body consists of seven foundation Governors who are nominated by our parish priest, Canon Nunan and appointed to act by the Diocese.
+We have two elected parent governors who are voted for by our parents, one elected teacher governor voted for by school staff and one representative from the local political parties.
 The Term of Office for all Governors is 4 years.
 Our Governors support our school and bring their own expertise and experience to help inform the school.

 All correspondence to the Governing Body should be addressed to:-

 Clerk to the Governors, St Joseph’s Catholic Primary School, Barleyfields Road, Wetherby, LS22 6PR

 Meet the Governors

 I am delighted to be Head Teacher at St Joseph’s Catholic Primary School and we are blessed with an extremely committed and hardworking team of staff and governors.
 I am dedicated to ensuring we continue to provide the very best opportunities and education for our children and am very proud of our strong Catholic ethos.

 I have been at St Joseph’s for 9 years and have been a member of the governing body for 5 years.
 During my time at the school I have taught in upper key stage 2 and lead assessment, standards and RE before taking over as Head Teacher in September 2016.